jbirnick/jbirnick.github.io/content/posts/dedekind-domains/index.md

 Any extension of number fields satisfies this setup (where $A,B$ are the integer rings).
 Also every morphism of algebraic curves satisfies this setup ($K,L$ are the function fields, $A,B$ are the coordinate rings).

-**Exercise.** Find a category-theoric formulation of what I just said.
+**Exercise.** Find a category-theoric formulation of the last paragraph.

 Most of the results which are proved in an algebraic number theory course for extensions of number fields, actually hold in the generality of this setup.
 Sometimes you also need that the extension $L/K$ is separable, and a large part of the theory only begins when you assume $L/K$ to be Galois, so that you can use Galois theory.